Death and funeral of Sirikit: Royal funeral procession to the Grand Palace

+Queen Sirikit's coffin was carried to the Grand Palace in a gray 2001 Volkswagen Caravelle T4.

 On 26 October 2025 at 15:42, members of the royal family, including King Vajiralongkorn and Queen Suthida, proceeded from Amphorn Sathan Residential Hall, Dusit Palace, to the King Chulalongkorn Memorial Hospital.
 They then entered the Bhumisiri Mangalanusorn Building and proceeded to the 29th floor, where several royals awaited to pay respects.
-Following this, Somdet Phra Maha Virawong (Suchin Akkachino), Chief of the Dhammakaya Monastic Division, together with the assistant abbot of Wat Ratchabophit, led the procession to transfer the royal coffin of Sirikit from the building and place it onto a gray 2001 Volkswagen Caravelle T4 with a blue stripe, registration number 1D-0929 Bangkok, also known as the "James Bond" vehicle.
-This vehicle was used to carry the royal coffin of Bhumibol following his death in 2016.
+Following this, Somdet Phra Maha Virawong (Suchin Aggajino), Chief of the Dhammakaya Monastic Division, together with the assistant abbot of Wat Ratchabophit, led the procession to transfer the royal coffin of Sirikit from the building and place it onto a gray 2001 Volkswagen Caravelle T4 with a blue stripe, registration number 1D-0929 Bangkok, also known as the "James Bond" vehicle.
+The same vehicle was used for King Bhumibol Adulyadej's funeral procession in 2016.

 Sirikit's funeral procession began at 16:26 on the same day.
 The procession was led by the car of Somdet Phra Maha Virawong, followed by the vehicle carrying the royal urn, and then the royal carriages of Vajiralongkorn, Suthida, and other members of the royal family.
 The procession departed from Chulalongkorn Hospital and proceeded along Henri Dunant Road, Rama IV Road, Phaya Thai Road, Si Ayutthaya Road, Ratchadamnoen Road, and Na Phra Lan Road, entering the Grand Palace through the Wiset Chai Si Gate.
 The procession then arrived at Phiman Rattaya Throne Hall, where additional members of the royal family were present to receive the royal urn.
 The entire procession took 38 minutes, arriving at 17:04.